david-a-wheeler/spdx-tutorial/README.md

 [SPDX specification](https://spdx.org/SPDX-specifications/spdx-version-2.0).

 Now, a personal note.
-Many of the tags and features are useful only when exchanging SPDX files that are isolated from their packages and describe large collections of packages.
+Many of the tags and features in the SPDX file specification are useful only when exchanging SPDX files that are isolated from their packages and describe large collections of packages.
 In particular, the specification officially considers many tags mandatory, but I personally would interpret them only as "mandatory" if you are trying to exchange SPDX files that are isolated from their packages.
-If you are a package developer releasing software, I suggest starting with at least the four lines listed in the example above.
+If you are a package developer releasing software, and just want to include a short file that describes the license you're using for releasing the software, I suggest starting with the five lines listed in the example above.

 Conventionally a SPDX filename has the extension ".spdx" (in either XML or tag-value format).